-- a. to break up a fight - b. to take a weapon away from a student - to briefly hold the student (by an adult) in order to calm or comfort him/her - d. to have the minimum contact necessary to physically escort a student from one area to another - e. to assist a student in completing a task/response if the student does not resist or if resistance is minimal in intensity or duration - f. to hold a student for a brief time in order to prevent an impulsive behavior that threatens the student's immediate safety (e.g., running in front of a car) - g. to stop a physical assault as defined in M.C.L.
-380.1310 - h. actions that are an integral part of a sporting event, such as a referee pulling football players off from a pile or similar action - 2.
-Chemical Restraint is the administration of medication for the © National Charter Schools Institute purpose of restraint.
+- a. to break up a fight - b. to take a weapon away from a student - c. to briefly hold the student (by an adult) in order to calm or comfort him/her - d. to have the minimum contact necessary to physically escort a student from one area to another - e. to assist a student in completing a task/response if the student does not resist or if resistance is minimal in intensity or duration - f. to hold a student for a brief time in order to prevent an impulsive behavior that threatens the student's immediate safety (e.g., running in front of a car) - g. to stop a physical assault as defined in M.C.L.
+380.1310 - h. actions that are an integral part of a sporting event, such as a referee pulling football players off from a pile or similar action purpose of restraint.